AID Systems Guide โ Omnipod 5

-Episode 5: Mastering Omnipod 5 – The Iron Man of AID.
-We focus on the sleek, tubeless Omnipod 5, a system that provides automated insulin adjustments with SmartAdjust technology.
-We discuss how to set it up, avoid common pitfalls, and optimise insulin dosing for meals and activity.
+Want to listen to the podcast?
+Episode 5: Mastering Omnipod 5 โ The Iron Man of AID explores the Omnipod 5’s SmartAdjust technology, how to set it up, common pitfalls to avoid, and how to optimise insulin dosing for meals and activity.

 - Tubeless design that makes it discreet and easy to wear